Poll taxes in the United States: Voter registration

+Poll taxes became a tool of disenfranchisement in the South during Jim Crow, following the end of Reconstruction.
 Payment of a poll tax was a prerequisite to the registration for voting in a number of states until 1965.
 The tax emerged in some states of the United States in the late nineteenth century as part of the Jim Crow laws.
 After the right to vote was extended to all races by the enactment of the Fifteenth Amendment to the United States Constitution, a number of states enacted poll tax laws as a device for restricting voting rights.
 The laws often included a grandfather clause, which allowed any adult male whose father or grandfather had voted in a specific year prior to the abolition of slavery to vote without paying the tax.
 These laws, along with unfairly implemented literacy tests and extra-legal intimidation, such as by the Ku Klux Klan, achieved the desired effect of disenfranchising Asian-American, Native American voters and poor whites as well, but in particular the poll tax was disproportionately directed at African-American voters.